shanesturrock/bioit/docs/Services-Setup.md

     systemctl restart nagios

-Now you should be able to go into the services for localhost and get OKs for the default set of services.
-This can be customised later.
+Now you should be able to go into the services for localhost and get OKs for the default set of services as they refresh.
+Services can be customised later.

 # Nagios pnp4nagios install